 All of these options work in the same way, wherein you tell them what you have and they offer you a quote in return.

-Sell on Your Own
+How to Sell a Broken iPhone on Your Own

 To get the most money for your broken iPhone, it’s always best to sell on your own, of course.
 Sure, while you have to deal with the buyer, this can often yield 50% more in some cases.
 That could be as much as $100 for the newer phones.